BIGJRA/BIGJRA.github.io/rejuv.md

     -   Drill Peck

 This is an easy battle to be honest.
-Flash and Dazzling Gleam temporarily nullify the field if you don’t want to be overwhelmed by his Ghost and Dark moves.
-Once you’re done with Ren, say no to his question for maximum relationship points, then head up and get ready to face Narcissa.
+Flash and Dazzling Gleam temporarily nullify the field if you don't want to be overwhelmed by his Ghost and Dark moves.
+Once you're done with Ren, say no to his question for maximum relationship points, then head up and get ready to face Narcissa.

-In the auditorium, head down and grab the items: *Super Potion, Rawst Berry,* and *Rare Candy.* When you’re ready, take on Narcissa.
+In the auditorium, head down and grab the items: *Super Potion, Rawst Berry,* and *Rare Candy.* When you're ready, take on Narcissa.

 Leader Narcissa (Haunted Field over Forest Field)